wmcadigital/wmn-design-system/src/www/pages/docs/get-started/mobile-application/index.njk.md

 ### Developing an app for mobile devices - React Native

-If you are using React Native, you can import our styles like the example:
+If you are using React Native, you can import our styles by adding the following code to your project:

 <pre><code class="javascript" tabindex="0">
 {%- filter forceescape -%}